-Measure Context Mitigation Pa aris alignment Adaptation Paris alignment implementation Qualitative information Quantitative information Qualitative information Quantitative information National net-zero target defined The Federal Council adopted a 2050 net-zero target commitment in 2019.
+Measure implementation Context Mitigation Paris alignment Adaptation Pa aris alignment Implementation Qualitative information Quantitative information Qualitative information Quantitative information National net-zero target defined The Federal Council adopted a 2050 net-zero target commitment in 2019.
 In January 2021, the Federal Council adopted Switzerland's long-term climate strategy, setting out climate policy guidelines up to 2050 and establishing strategic targets for key sectors (Federal Council, 2021).
 The CO 2 Act revision process does not include a net-zero target.
 The Swiss target is still classified as 'Insufficient' (leading to 2-3°C temperature increase) by Climate Action Tracker: 'While adopting the CO 2 Act amendment and the policies included within it would result in Switzerland being projected to meet its 2030 emissions reduction goal, reducing domestic emissions by only 37.5% remains well below the level of action needed for Swiss emissions to be on a Paris Agreement compatible 1.5°C pathway' (Climate Analytics and NewClimate Institute, 2021b).
 NDC: 50% reduction in GHG emissions by 2030, compared with 1990.
-Updated NDC aim: net-zero emissions by 2050 (official submission will be communicated after adoption of revised CO2 Act).
-Revised CO2 Act: Switzerland's overall 2030 target of at least 50% reduction below 1990 levels.
+Updated NDC aim: net-zero emissions by 2050 (official submission will be communicated after adoption of revised CO 2 Act).
+Revised CO 2 Act: Switzerland's overall 2030 target of at least 50% reduction below 1990 levels.
 Parliament also committed to reach 75% of that target through domestic reductions, an increase from the previous 60% share (Climate Analytics and NewClimate Institute, 2021a).
 As the national targets are tied to offsetting activities, Climate Action Tracker rates the Swiss climate ambition as insufficient (Climate Analytics and NewClimate Institute, 2021b).
-The long-term climate strategy from January 2021 projects that Switzerland can reduce its GHG emissions from the transport, buildings and industry sectors by almost 90% by 2050, that the building and transport sectors can become emissions from industrial energy consumption can be virtually eliminated.
-The remaining GHG emissions from industry, waste management and agriculture will amount to around 12 million tonnes CO2eq per year.
+The long-term climate strategy from January 2021 projects that Switzerland can reduce its GHG emissions from the transport, buildings and industry sectors by almost 90% by 2050, that the building and transport sectors can become emission-free by 2050, and that emissions from industrial energy consumption can be virtually eliminated.
+The remaining GHG emissions from industry, waste management and agriculture will amount to around 12 million tonnes CO 2 eq per year.
 These will have to be offset by carbon capture and storage and negative emission technologies (NETs).
 None in the Swiss NDC.
 The Swiss Adaptation Strategy is the tool Switzerland chose to communicate adaptation action and targets.
 Some additional measures (mainly for the agriculture sector) are included in the revised CO 2 Act.
 Not applicable.
-National net-zero target legally binding Net-zero target is not included in the revised CO_2 Act and so is not legally binding, but it is a political commitment.
+National net-zero target legally binding Net-zero target is not included in the revised CO 2 Act and so is not legally binding, but it is a political commitment.
 See above.
 See above.
 See above.
 See above.